Updated on July 8th, 2025 by Felix Martinez

 Source: Investor Presentation

-Its market share remains low in the first five years from the appointment of each agency, but then it rises significantly and thus contributes to significant premium growth.
+Its market share remains low in the first five years after each agency’s appointment, but then it rises significantly, contributing to substantial premium growth.

-On the other hand, the company generates a great portion of its earnings from its investment gains, and thus it is highly sensitive to the prevailing interest rates and the stock market performance.
+On the other hand, the company generates a significant portion of its earnings from investment gains; therefore, it is vulnerable to prevailing interest rates and stock market performance.

 However, this strategy renders the company vulnerable to a potential bear market.